iamprecieee/screenrecorder-chrome-extension-backend/UPLOAD_DOCUMENTATION.md

 ### 2. Upload Video (Chunks)

-#### Uploads and appends video chunks to an existing video file on disk.
+#### Uploads and appends video chunks to an existing video file on database.

 - **Endpoint URL**: `/videos/upload`
 - **HTTP Method**: POST

-**Description**: Retrieves a blob file containing the recorded video and writes the video to a new file/ appends the video in chunks to an existing video file on disk.
+**Description**: Retrieves a blob file containing the recorded video and writes the video to a new file/ appends the video in chunks to a database.

 **Response**: